makindajack/makindajack/README.md

 I'm a frontend developer specializing in designing and building 👌🏾 cool websites.
 Some technologies I'm working with on Bootstrap, Bulma and Gatsby, recently learning Laravel ( The PHP Framework for Web Artisans ).

 ## Off Mode 📵
-Without computer with me, I'm probably reading, exploring places, watching movies or listerning musics.
+Without computer with me, I'm probably reading, exploring places, watching movies or listening music.

 ## Find Me 🌍
 - Cooking some code in <a href="https://github.com/makindajack">Github</a>